Robert Wolf (writer)

-Robert Wolf (born c.
-1944) is an American writer, journalist, and entrepreneur.
+Robert Wolf (born 1944) is an American writer, journalist, and entrepreneur.
 His non-fiction writing focuses on everyday life, frequently that of farmers and other rural Americans.

 Award

 Wolf is past recipient of the Bronze Medal for radio commentary and the Sigma Delta Chi Award, both from the Society of Professional Journalists.

 Personal life

 Robert Wolf spent his formative years wandering the United States, searching for the "American Soul."
 As an adolescent his goal was to "work every job in the country, live in every town and city and have conversations with everyone."During the 1960s and 70s, Wolf hitchhiked and rode freight trains across country, while seeking out iconic American types.
 Poets & Writers wrote "he was a ranch hand in New Mexico, a journalist in Chicago, a teacher in an inner-city Brooklyn school and at a penitentiary, as well as a doctoral candidate in philosophy, a dabbler in art, a hitchhiker and hobo."